Thosam1/thosam_personal_website/data/blog/5-love-languages.md

 People tend to speak generally in their own native language because it is the language we feel the most comfortable in, and thus communicate with the love language they are the most familiar with.

 The author argues that one of the main reason why love fade after a marriage is because couples fail to understand each other’s love language and thus fail to communicate love in a way that is appreciated and felt by the spouse.
+What makes one person feel loved emotionally is not always the thing that makes another person feel loved emotionally.

 Therefore, we must put in the effort to learn to communicate and understand other people’s love language.